Socrate: Commission – composition

-The musical form
+Form

 Satie presents Socrate as a "symphonic drama in three parts".

 "Symphonic drama" appears to allude to Romeo et Juliette, a "dramatic symphony" that Hector Berlioz had written nearly eighty years earlier: and as usual, when Satie makes such allusions, the result is about the complete reversal of the former example.
 Where Berlioz's symphony is more than an hour and a half of expressionistic, heavily orchestrated drama, an opera forced into the form of a symphony, Satie's thirty-minute composition reveals little drama in the music: the drama is entirely concentrated in the text, which is presented in the form of recitativo-style singing to a background of sparsely orchestrated, nearly repetitive music, picturing some aspects of Socrates' life, including his final moments.

 The work differs from the musical forms of the period.
 The work is not acted and no scenery is required, unlike opera.
 Furthermore, the text is delivered by female voices, including the words of male characters.
 It lacks any musical sections that might be considered arias, with the text delivered instead as recitative.